Hot & Dry Weather Likely In Most Parts Of Country:PMD - UrduPoint

 According to the synoptic situation, continental air was prevailing over most parts of the country.

-The weather will remain hot and dry in most parts of Punjab, Sindh, Khyber Pakhtunkhwa and Balochistan.

-During the last 24 hours, the weather remained hot and dry in most parts of the country.
+During the last 24 hours, hot and dry weather prevailed over most areas of the country.

-However, rain/thunderstorm occurred at isolated places in upper Khyber Pakhtunkhwa and Barkhan.

-The rainfall recorded during the period was in Balochistan: Barkhan 03mm, Khyber Pakhtunkhwa: Chitral 01, Dir (Upper and Lower 01).

-The highest maximum temperatures recorded were Dadu 42C, Mohejodaro and Shaheed Benzirabad 41C.
+The highest maximum temperatures recorded were Dadu, Sibbi, Bahawalpur, Multan, Shaheed Benazirabad and Padidan 42C.

 Recent Stories